kousiknath/LowLevelDesign/src/com/lld/kafka/README.md

-<b> Design a message broker which has the following properties: </b>
+<b> Design a applicationAwareMessage broker which has the following properties: </b>

 1. Producers should be able to produce messages.
 2. Producers can be divided into multiple partitions.